 JS9 is distributed under the terms of The MIT License.

 The current JS9 source tar file is available below.
-This will allow you to display FITS images (drag-and-drop and URL-based access) with all essential functionality, including browser-based plugins.
+This will allow you to display FITS images (drag-and-drop and URL-based access) with all essential functionality, including local plugins.

 The pyjs9 Python interface supports the JS9 Public API and a short-cut command interface, communicating with JS9 through the back-end Node helper.

 To run the demo pages at your site, download the data tar file.

 To configure a back-end Node helper (for server-side analysis and external control), you also will need to install the cfitsio library.